-Do you know how to manage your brand effectively?
+How strong is your brand?
+Do you know how to be an effective brand manager?
 In this guest blog post, Betsy Bender, Principal of Bender Solutions Group, shares her focus on brand strategy and advisory CMO leadership.
 Betsy offers her expertise to help organizations differentiate their brand, improve their customer experience, and develop their marketing capabilities to grow their business.

 For any marketing group, there must be a leader who has a vision for where the brand is going.
 But no manager wants to be known as the “brand police.”
 Brand management is never done.
 And it’s never done well without leveraging the team’s capabilities to get there.
 Here are a few tips that work: